bespoke-silicon-group/tvm/tutorials/cuda_lite/README.md

-# Usage Guide for Running CUDA Lite Examples on HammerBlade
+# Guides of TVM Support on CUDA-Lite/HammerBlade
 - Currently support running on AWS F1 and BSG XOR server.

 ## Installation